Playback and Options

 - Move forward one frame (Right)

-- Jouer l'animation en avant (Space or L)
+- Play the animation forward (Space or L)

-- Go to end of composition (Ctrl/Cmd + Right)
+- Jump to the end of the composition (Ctrl/Cmd + Right)

 - Stop playback: K